pvanhoof/dir-examples/README.md

 # Doing It Right examples

-The DIR examples are examples for various build environments on how to create a good project structure that will build libraries that are properly versioned with libtool, have a pkg-config file and that have a so called API version in the library's name.
+The DIR examples are examples for various build environments on how to create a good project structure that will build libraries that are versioned with libtool, have a pkg-config file and have a so called API version in the library's name.

-Information on this can be found in the [Autotools Mythbuster docs](https://autotools.io/libtool/version.html), the [libtool docs on versioning](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) and [FreeBSD's chapter on shared libraries](https://www.freebsd.org/doc/en/books/developers-handbook/policies-shlib.html).
-I tried to ensure that what is written here will work for all three and with all of the build environments in the examples.
+Information on this can be found in the [autotools mythbuster docs](https://autotools.io/libtool/version.html), the [libtool docs on versioning](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) and [freeBSD's chapter on shared libraries](https://www.freebsd.org/doc/en/books/developers-handbook/policies-shlib.html).
+I tried to ensure that what is written here works for with all of the build environments in the examples.

 ## What is right?

-In the examples I try to follow as much as possible the [Autotools Mythbuster docs](https://autotools.io/libtool/version.html), the [libtool docs on versioning](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) and [FreeBSD's chapter on shared libraries](https://www.freebsd.org/doc/en/books/developers-handbook/policies-shlib.html).
+In the examples I tried to follow as much as possible the [autotools mythbuster docs](https://autotools.io/libtool/version.html), the [libtool docs on versioning](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) and [freeBSD's chapter on shared libraries](https://www.freebsd.org/doc/en/books/developers-handbook/policies-shlib.html).

 ### libpackage-4.3.so.2.1.0, what is what?

-You'll notice that a library called package will in /usr/lib often be called something like libpackage-4.3.so.2.1.0
+You'll notice that a library called 'package' will in your LIBDIR often be called something like libpackage-4.3.so.2.1.0

-We call the 4.3 part the API version (the APIVERSION), and the 2.1.0 the current, age and revision version (the ABI-version or VERSION).
+We call the 4.3 part the APIVERSION, and the 2.1.0 the current, age and revision VERSION (the ABI version).

-I will explain these examples using [semantic versioning](https://semver.org) for the APIVERSION and libtool's current, revision, age for the VERSION.
+I will explain these examples using [semantic versioning](https://semver.org) as APIVERSION and libtool's current, revision, age as VERSION.

-Noting that with [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) the values that you fill in for current, age and revision will not necessarily be identical to what ends up as suffix of the so's filename.
-The formula to form the filename's suffix is for libtool: "(current - age).age.revision".
-This means that for libpackage-APIVERSION.so.2.1.0, you need current=3, revision=0 and age=1.
+Noting that with [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) the values that you fill in for current, age and revision will not necessarily be identical to what ends up as suffix of the soname in LIBDIR.
+The formula to form the filename's suffix is, for libtool, "(current - age).age.revision".
+This means that for soname libpackage-APIVERSION.so.2.1.0, you need current=3, revision=0 and age=1.

 ### The VERSION part

-The document [libtool/version.html](https://autotools.io/libtool/version.html) on autotools.io states:
+The document [libtool/version.html](https://autotools.io/libtool/version.html) on [autotools.io](https://autotools.io) states:

 > The rules of thumb, when dealing with these values are:
 >